This post may contain affiliate links.

 Bring a Small Towel

-We brought along small microfiber towel to wipe Sora’s paws off each night before she comes into the tent in attempt to keep the space clean.
+We use a small microfiber towel to wipe Sora’s paws off each night before she comes into the tent in attempt to keep the space clean.
 We also use it to dry her of after wet weather or swimming excursions.

 Sora has her own water bottle and water bowl that we store in her trailer.
 We offer her water every time we stop and more frequently when the weather is warm.
-We love the Zippy Bowl, as it compacts into a small size and easily fits into the pocket of her trailer, it clips to her leash or our belt loops, so we can bring it along when we’re exploring cities.
+We love the Kurgo Zippy Bowl and the Dexas Collapsible Travel Bowl, as they compact into a small size and easily fits into the pocket of her trailer, it clips to her leash or our belt loops, so we can bring it along when we’re exploring cities.

 Keeping your Pup Cool